How to repair Grub 2 Boot Loader on Ubuntu

 Upon launching the software, the tool detects your grub installation details and offers two main options that are: a.) standard repair (attempting to repair the most frequent problems by installing grub with default options), and b.) create a boot info summary (to provide input for when asking for help in forums etc).

-Besides those two main options, users may also press the “advanced options” menu that offers a set of more specialized settings and options.
-From there you may change the countdown duration, hiding of the menu, location of grub installation and the default boot option/entry.
+Besides those two main options, users may also press the “advanced options” menu which offers a set of more specialized settings and options.
+From there you may change the countdown duration, hiding of the menu, location of grub installation, and the default boot option/entry.